UsirusenIkon/Budget-app/README.md

 # 📖 Budget-App <a name="about-project"></a>

- **Budget App** is an example of a blog website built using Ruby on Rails and PostgreSQL.It is a fully functional website that shows a list of posts, users can also interact with posts, likes and comments.
+ **Budget App** is an example of a budget website built using Ruby on Rails and PostgreSQL.It is a fully functional website that shows a list of groups or categories, users can also create multiple transactions under a group, the app also returns a total of the transactions under a group.

 ## 🛠 Built With <a name="built-with"></a>